 If you are already a current subscriber, you will need to sign in with your login information to access BNA normally.

 Subscriptions are available for as little as $5 for 30 days of full access!
 If you would like to subscribe to BNA Online, just visit the Cornell Lab of Ornithology E-Store.

-Territorial advertisement calling increases with onset of nesting season and declines through incubation.
+Territorial advertisement calling via Rattle Calls increases with the onset of nesting season and declines through incubation.
 Other social calling increases during late summer and fall, as cranes become more gregarious.
 Calls are produced year-round from breeding seasons, through fall migration, winter, and spring migration, but are context specific.
 I.e., loud calls on breeding territories likely serve to maintain spacing, while loud calls during migration and wintering likely serve to bring cranes together.

 Daily Pattern Of Vocalization

-Birds most vocal from about 30 min before sunrise through mid-morning.
-They are relatively quiet during mid-day, then become vocal again during late afternoon feeding periods, and during arrival at roosts or pre-roost gatherings.
+Sandhill Cranes are most vocal from about 30 min before sunrise through mid-morning.
+They are relatively quiet during mid-day, then become vocal again during late afternoon feeding, and when arriving at roosts or pre-roost gatherings.
 This pattern is observed throughout the year.